Theological Writing Center

 Helpful Reference Books

-All students are expected to get A Manual for Writers of Research Papers, Theses, and Dissertations, Ninth Edition: Chicago Style for Students and Researchers (Chicago Guides to Writing, Editing, and Publishing) Ninth Edition, by Kate Turabian, et al. (ISBN 978-0226430577).
+All students are expected to get A Manual for Writers of Research Papers, Theses, and Dissertations, Ninth Edition: Chicago Style for Students and Researchers Ninth Edition, by Kate Turabian, et al. (ISBN 978-0226430577).
 All students are encouraged to also get and read Elements of Style by William Strunk, Jr., and E.B.
 White (ISBN 978-0205309023).
 Both books are available through on-line retailers.
 The default style for papers and citations will be Chicago Style unless otherwise specified.

-The TWC will offer a workshop on “Theological Writing Basics” at the beginning of each term at both campuses.
+The TWC will offer a workshop on “Theological Writing Basics” at the beginning of each term at both campuses and during select Doctor of Ministry intensive weeks.
 This workshop is available to all students, but attendance by all incoming students, regardless of program, is expected.
 The workshop will cover: